dmaccormac/treelaunch/README.md

 *SampleTree.xml* which comes pre-loaded with TreeLaunch shows several useful examples including remote connections such as Microsoft Remote Desktop, SSH and VPN.

-Below is a small example of the XML format used by TreeLaunch.
+Below is a very simple example of the XML format used by TreeLaunch.

 	<Tree>
 		<Group Name="My First Group">